Helicity, linking and the distribution of null-homologous periodic orbits for Anosov flows: Anosov flows and homology

 Our equidistribution results apply to Anosov flows in any dimension but when we consider linking of periodic orbits and helicity, we need to restrict to flows on $3$-manifolds.
 In this case, we say that $M$ is a {\it real homology $3$-sphere} if it has the same real homology as $S^3$.
 This amounts to $M$ being a connected manifold (so that $H_0(M,\mathbb R)\cong\mathbb R$) with $H_1(M,\mathbb R)=\{0\}$, since Poincar\'e duality gives the homology in the remaining dimensions.
 If $X^t : M\to M$ is a transitive Anosov flow on a real homology $3$-sphere then it is automatically homologically full (and hence weak-mixing) and $\mathcal P(0)=\mathcal P$.

-\begin{example} Examples of transitive Anosov flows on real homology $3$-spheres are provided by the following.
+\begin{example} There are a wealth of examples of transitive Anosov flows on real homology $3$-spheres.
+The simplest are provided by the following.
 Let $S=\H^2/\Gamma$ be a hyperbolic $2$-orbifold of genus zero.
 By Theorem 13.3.6 in \cite{thurston}, this means that $\Gamma$ is a Fuchsian group acting freely and properly discontinuously on the hyperbolic plane $\mathbb H^2$, such that the number of cone points $p$ of $S$ satisfies $p\geq 5$, or $p=4$ and the orders are not all 2, or $p=3$ and the orders satisfy that the sum of their reciprocals is smaller than 1.
 We can think of $M=(T^1\H^2)/\Gamma\cong \PSL_2(\R)/\Gamma$ as the unit tangent bundle of $S$.
 Now, $M$ is a compact real homology 3-sphere (see Lemma 2.1 in \cite{dehornoy}), and the flow $X^t:M \to M$, given by the quotient of the geodesic flow on $\H^2$, is Anosov.
-In this case, one should see the calculation of helicity in Example 2.2.1 of \cite{verjovsky-vila}. \end{example}
+In this case, one should see the calculation of helicity in Example 2.2.1 of \cite{verjovsky-vila}.